 Congratulations to the 2019 awardees, the principle investigators of which are:

-- Tae Wan Kim (Tepper School of Business), Explanations, Trust, and AI
+- Tae Wan Kim (PI, Tepper School of Business) and David Danks, Dokyun Lee, and Joy Lu (Co-PIs, Tepper School of Business), Explanations, Trust, & AI

-- Graham Neubig (School of Computer Science), Representing Procedural Knowledge as Programs
+- Graham Neubig (PI, School of Computer Science) and Eduard Hovy (Co-PI, School of Computer Science), Representing Procedural Knowledge as Programs

-- Mohammad Islam (College of Engineering), Computationally Guided Additive Manufacturing of Self-Healing Actuators and Sensors
+- Mohammad Islam (PI, College of Engineering) and Lining Yao (Co-PI, Human-Computer Interaction Institute), Computationally Guided Additive Manufacturing of Self-Healing Actuators and Sensors

-- Osman Yagan (College of Engineering), Privacy-Preserving Inference and Decision-Making with IoT Data
+- Osman Yagan (PI, College of Engineering) and Gauri Joshi (Co-PI, College of Engineering), Privacy-Preserving Inference and Decision-Making with IoT Data

-- Mayank Goel (School of Computer Science), Plug-and-Play Activity Recognition in an Ecosystem of Microphones
+- Mayank Goel (PI, School of Computer Science) and Chris Harrison (Co-PI, Human-Computer Interaction Institute), Plug-and-Play Activity Recognition in an Ecosystem of Microphones

 In alignment with the CBI research mission, the selected projects promote collaboration through involvement of multiple faculty, interdisciplinary interaction, and involvement or leveraging of industry partners where possible.
 All projects are expected to lead to applied research results with high impact and excellence, demonstrated through visibility (e.g. publication of research results) and/or potential utilization of applied results.